davidearl/jcomma/README.md

 Field names (`"name": "whatever"` [in the recipe](#hrecipe)) is used in the output, for example as object member names in JSON, as element names in XML or column headings in CSV, HTML and XLSX.

-If names contain periods, then subordinate objects are constructed for those formats which can support hierarchical output.
+If names contain periods and/or integers in square brackets, then subordinate objects and arrays are constructed for those formats which can support hierarchical output.
 For example, we might have output fields called "salutation", "address.city" and "address.postcode".
 In JSON output these would appear as:

     [
         {